Hearing Aid Prices

 Intermediate Hearing Aids – $1175 each

-Do you spend more time at home or in one-on-one conversations, but want a little extra help for when you find yourself in noise?
+Do you spend more time at home or in one-on-one conversations but want a little extra help in noise?
 If so, these hearing aids are an ideal choice for you.
-They’ll provide the benefit you’re looking for in those quiet environments, with some automatic features to help you hear in restaurants, family gatherings, and other noisy situations.
+They’ll provide the benefit you’re looking for in those quiet environments.
+But they also have some automatic features to help you hear in restaurants, family gatherings, and other mildly noisy situations.

 Essential Hearing Aids – $800 each

 Do you just need to hear better in quiet conversations?
-These hearing aids will provide all the help you’re looking for in quiet environments, watching the TV, or using the phone.
-But if you’re looking for help hearing in noisy environments, consider purchasing intermediate hearing aids or better.
+You’ll get all the help you’re looking for in quiet environments, watching the TV, or using the phone with these hearing aids.
+But you can consider purchasing intermediate hearing aids or better if you need more help in noisy environments.

 There are other options which may impact the hearing aid price.
 Your options include:

 Custom Earmolds: $89 each

-You might need a custom earmold added to your behind-the-ear hearing aid if you have problems with comfort or keeping the hearing aid on your ear.
-Sometimes a custom mold is needed for acoustics as well, like if we need more power or your hearing aid is whistling.
+You might need a custom earmold added to your behind-the-ear hearing aid.
+You might have problems with comfort or keeping the hearing aid on your ear.
+Or your hearing test might necessitate a custom earmold for power or acoustics.

 CROS Microphone: $1100

 If you have an ear that is no longer usable, a CROS (Contralateral Routing of Sound) system might be right for you.
-The CROS microphone is worn on your bad ear and sends the sound wirelessly over to a device you wear on your good ear (see hearing aid prices above).
+The CROS microphone is worn on your bad ear and sends the sound wirelessly to a device on your good ear.
+Your good ear can use a hearing aid from any of the categories above.